fbpx

 Location: 3rd floor, B-wing

-A revealing insight into Ukrainian avant-garde art that aspired to modernise society.
-Radical dreams about the future in painting and scenography, architecture, literature, and cinema.
-Artworks by Oleksandra Ekster, Davyd Burliuk, and Vasyl Yermylov from the collections of museums that continue their work amidst ongoing attacks by the Russian aggressors.
-The exhibition creates a basis for a critical postcolonial revision of the history of both Western and Russian avant-garde, showcasing a wide range of peculiarities of the local artistic life and the affinity for international developments in the art of that time.
+Exhibition Futuromarennia: Ukraine and Avant-Garde displays innovative artistic visions of the future that were born on the Ukrainian historical soil in the 1910s and 1920s.
+Radical dreams of the future in painting, scenography, architecture, literature and cinema – artworks by Oleksandra Ekster, David Burliuk, Oleksandr Bohomazov, Vasyl Yermylov and many other remarkable authors – come from the collections of museums that continue their work amidst ongoing attacks by the Russian aggressors.
+The exhibition creates a basis for a critical postcolonial revision of the history of both the Western and Russian avant-garde, showcasing a wide range of peculiarities of the local artistic life and the affinity for international developments in the art of that time.

 About the exhibition (In Ukrainian)